-Your heart is the most important muscle in your body.
-But according to the Center for Disease Control and Prevention, nearly 25 percent of people older than 35 will experience a heart attack or be diagnosed with heart disease.
-That’s a good reason to enjoy a little aerobic exercise in the great outdoors.
+Lake Tahoe skiing might be a heart saver!
+According to the Center for Disease Control, nearly 25 percent of people older than 35 will experience a heart attack or be diagnosed with heart disease.
+And since your heart is the most important muscle in your body, that’s a good reason to enjoy a little aerobic exercise in the great outdoors.

 Lake Tahoe Snowshoeing